[UPDATED: 8th June 2021]

-You may have read in the news that Apple’s latest iOS update will include what is being called an ‘app-tracking transparency’ measure.
-In short, this means users will start seeing a pop-up from Apple asking if they want apps such as Facebook to track their digital activity across other company’s websites and apps.
+You may have read in the news that Apple’s latest iOS update includes what is being called an ‘app-tracking transparency’ measure.
+In short, this means users will begin seeing a pop-up from Apple asking if they want apps such as Facebook to track their digital activity across other company’s websites and apps.

 While it is hard to predict just how many users will decline, it is clear that this action will negatively impact the ability of advertisers to run highly targeted campaigns on platforms such as Facebook due to the limitations in personalisation and performance reporting.

 We got in touch with Facebook to find out more about how these changes will likely affect our partners like yourself, as well as hearing what steps you can take to prepare for this upcoming change.

 Facebook told us that in response to these changes, they will begin processing pixel conversion events from iOS 14 devices using their new Aggregated Event Measurement.
 This aims to support your efforts to preserve user privacy while also running effective campaigns.

 The major changes advertisers can expect from the transition to Aggregated Event Measurement are:

 • Limited to using eight conversion events per domain.
 Facebook are however planning for advertisers to receive partial reporting in Ads Manager and Events Manager for additional events outside of the priority eight events.

 • Default attribution windows are moving from 7-day click-through and 1-day view-through to 7-day click-through only for all conversions and catalogue sales objective campaigns.
 Advertisers should expect delivery to be less efficient compared to historical performance.